quicbit-py/qbjson/readme.md

 # qb-json-next

-A python 2 implementation of [qb-json-next](https://github.com/quicbit-js/qb-json-next).
+A python 3 implementation of [qb-json-next](https://github.com/quicbit-js/qb-json-next).
 Please refer to that documentation for more detail.

-While this is the same logic as the nodejs version, the nodejs version is super-quick at ~300 MB per second and C version is about 1 GB per second!
+While this is the same logic as the nodejs version that parses at almost 300 MB per second, common python (CPython 3.7.7) will parse the same files at only 1/100th of that rate (2.5 MB per second).

-while this parser has unremarkable performance of 2 MB per second - pretty standard unoptimized processing speed.

-There is nothing terribly amiss with the python implementation and performance is probably in line with other python parsers (?).
-Feedback on how this tokenizer can be made fast in python is welcome.
+However, PyPy runs a respectable 100 MB per second, so for fast json scanning in pure python, this is the recommended route.

+C scanning parses at 800 GB per second on my 2014 macbook pro, so for maximum speed scanning JSON, that would the way to go, but it isn't as mature or featured as the nodejs version.

+The reasons for the performance discrepancies have to do with the highly optimized iteration of bytes.
+Boxing every byte is relatively very high cost to all the rest of the code that uses integer comparisons and switch statements in NodeJS.
+Just the cost of checking on each byte in python is a significant hit even when using bytearray.